catcraze777/horseRacing/README.md

 A simple python program based on the social media trend.
 "Horses" start in an arena loaded from an image and proceed to move and bounce around.
 Mainly created for practice and to demonstrate various image processing and linear algebra techniques in collision detection.

 # Usage
-To use the program, first install the required python packages in "requirements.txt"
+To use the program, first install the required python packages in "requirements.txt" via "python -m pip install -r requirements.txt"

 To setup the arena, create an RGBA image of any resolution.
 The transparency (alpha channel) of the image is used for collision detection and RGB values stored in the image are displayed without transparency.
 Fully transparent pixels (alpha = 0) are considered free space and do not disrupt any horses and their movement.
 Opaque or translucent pixels (alpha > 0) are considered walls and trigger collisions.
 Default filename for the arena is "arena.png" but can be changed within the script.
 Many image editting programs will overwrite the color data in completely transparent pixels for compression so if weird visual artifacts are visible in an arena ensure you're exporting the image with the pixel color data intact.